-The phasing plan shown in this document is representative of the community feedback gleaned at the third and final public meeting held at Town Hall on Monday, November 13th.
-Meeting attendees were asked to weigh in on which amenities should be slated for construction in order of priority.
-The parking lot, though not deemed a top priority for development should be constructed first in order to make room for the top park development priorities-the eight pickleball courts and a regulation-sized high school baseball field with fencing.
+The phasing plan shown in this document is representative of the community feedback gleaned throughout the public process.
+At the November 13th public meeting, attendees were asked to weigh in on their thoughts of the draft master plan document as well as which amenities should be slated for construction in order of priority.
+The parking lot, though not deemed a top priority for development, is slated to be constructed first in order to make room for the top park development priorities-the eight pickleball courts and a regulation-sized high school baseball field with fencing.
 Refer to the list below for the proposed phasing for park improvements.